Truthout

-Truthout is a non-profit news organization which describes itself as "dedicated to providing independent reporting and commentary on a diverse range of social justice issues".
-Truthout's main areas of focus include mass incarceration, prison abolition, social justice, climate change, militarism, economy and labor, LGBTQ rights and reproductive justice.
+Truthout is an American non-profit progressive news organization which describes itself as "dedicated to providing independent reporting and commentary on a diverse range of social justice issues".
+Truthout reports news from a left-wing perspective, with its main areas of focus including mass incarceration and prison abolition advocacy, social justice, climate change, militarism, economics, open borders, U.S. LGBTQ+ rights and reproductive justice.

-Truthout's Executive Director is Ziggy West Jeffery and the Editor-in-Chief is Britney Schultz.
+Truthout's senior leadership team is composed of Executive Director Ziggy West Jeffery and Editor-in-Chief Negin Owliaei.
+The organization's annual operating budget is approximately $2.2 million as of 2021.